 Because Electoral College voting does not necessarily reflect the vote of the American people, a president could be elected for whom the majority of Americans did not vote.
-In fact, it's happened four times already.
+In fact, it's happened five times already.
 For example, in 2000, 271 Electoral College votes out of 538 were cast for George W. Bush, who therefore won the presidential election even though he'd failed to garner the majority of popular votes [source: Gore].

 So why would America need an Electoral College system that does not, at least some of the time, work the way it was intended?
 The decision rests solely on the framers of the Constitution and their somewhat surprising distrust of democracy.
 Instead of allowing for "one person, one vote" presidential elections -- as the democratic process would imply -- the founders opted to place the responsibility in the hands of a select few who "will be most likely to possess the information and discernment requisite so complicated an investigation," or so wrote Alexander Hamilton in The Federalist, No. 68 [source: League of Women Voters].

 It wasn't that the American people weren't good decision-makers.
 Truth is, news didn't travel quickly (especially since telephones, televisions and the Internet had yet to be invented), and neither did the American people.
 Political leaders were known and supported primarily in specific regions and deciding a presidential election by popular vote would have led to national elections without widespread geographic balance.

 Still, when a president is elected in spite of a popular vote in favor of another candidate, it appears trust issues remain -- and this time, they are on the part of the people.
 Critics decry the Electoral College as an arcane system that must be replaced, while supporters believe the Electoral College maintains a balance between state and federal government, as well as states of varying population sizes [source: England].